What's in a name? Locals debate Kororāreka v Russell in series of public meetings

 “Now my cloak is bare and there is only muka [flax fibre] left.
 This is about putting that cloak back on my shoulders, for my children and grandchildren.”

-The Board’s proposal was “not a done deal” but just the start of the consultation process, Mercer added.
+The board’s proposal was just the start of the consultation process, Mercer added.

-However, Ōpua resident Angus Ross, who supported the dual name Kororāreka/Russell, said Lord Russell’s lack of connection to Russell was “a red herring”.
+However, Ōpua resident Angus Ross, who supported the dual name Kororāreka/Russell, said Lord Russell’s lack of connection to the town was “a red herring”.

 “The identity of Russell has surpassed Lord Russell.
 The name has been here for 180-odd years and there’s been a lot of history since then.
 We should cherish both names,” he said.